 Copyright © Nucleus Medical Media, Inc.

-You will be asked about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
-Information about alcohol use, illegal drugs, prescription medications, supplements, and herbs will also be collected.
-A psychiatric evaluation will be done.
+The doctor will ask about use of substances.
+This includes alcohol use, illegal drugs, medicines, supplements and herbs.
+A mental health exam will be done.

 National Institute of Mental Health

 Ahsan MS, Mullick MS, et al. Substance use among the patients with first episode psychosis.
 Mymensingh Med J. 2018;27(2):313-320.

 First psychosis–approach to the patient.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/approach-to/first-episode-psychosis-approach-to-the-patient.
 Accessed March 12, 2021.

 Psychosis.
 Centre for Addiction and Mental Health website.
 Available at: http://www.camh.ca/en/hospital/health_information/a_z_mental_health_and_addiction_information/psychosis/Pages/Psychosis.aspx.
 Accessed March 12, 2021.

 Psychosis.
 National Alliance on Mental Illness website.
 Available at: https://www.nami.org/About-Mental-Illness/Mental-Health-Conditions/Psychosis Accessed March 12, 2021.

 Psychosis.
 NHS Choices website.
 Available at: http://www.nhs.uk/Conditions/Psychosis/Pages/Introduction.aspx.
 Accessed March 12, 2021.

 Psychosis.
 Rethink Mental Illness website.
 Available at: https://www.rethink.org/diagnosis-treatment/conditions/psychosis.
 Accessed March 12, 2021.